Birán

-Birán is a village in Holguín Province of Cuba, hamlet and consejo popular of Cueto, best known as the birthplace of Ramón, Fidel, and Raúl Castro.
-Their father owned a 23,000 acre (93 km²) plantation there.
+Birán is a village in Holguín Province of Cuba, hamlet and consejo popular of Cueto, best known as the birthplace of Ramón, Fidel, Raúl and Juanita Castro.
+Their father Ángel Castro y Argiz owned a 93 sqkm plantation there.

 History

 Until the 1976 municipal reform, the village was part of the neighboring municipality of Mayarí.

-A farm in Birán was the birthplace of former Cuban revolutionary and leader Fidel Castro.
+A farm in Birán was the birthplace of former Cuban revolutionary leaders Ramón Castro Ruz, Fidel Castro, Raúl Castro and their sister Juanita Castro.

 Geography

 It is located 30 km south-west of Mayarí and 9 km south of Cueto, in the foothills of the Nipe Mountains (Sierra de Nipe).